tejashwar27/CADSL_README/git_hub.md

 git commit -m "Short comment" -m "Long Comment" git push -u origin main
 ```
-git add: adds files to the Git index, which is a staging area for objects prepared to be commited.
+git add: adds files to the Git index, which is a staging area for objects prepared to be commited

 git commit: commits the files in the index to the repository, git commit -a is a shortcut to add all the modified tracked files to the index first